getodk/docs/src/form-operators-functions.rst

 .. function:: string-length(string)

   Returns the number of characters in :arg:`string`.
+If no value is passed in, returns the number of characters in the value of the question that this function call is tied to which can be useful in a :th:`constraint` expression.

 .. function:: normalize-space(string)

   Returns a string with normalized whitespace by stripping leading and trailing whitespace of :arg:`string` and replacing sequences of whitespace characters with a single space.
+If no value is passed in, normalizes whitespace of the value of the question that this function call is tied to.

 .. _string-combination-functions: